Awis13/astrologer/readme.md

 - `openai`

-You can install these dependencies using `pip`: pip install openai
+You can install these dependencies using `pip: pip install openai`

 ## Usage